legendddhgf/GradeMaster/README.md

 1. Apply any command-line flags, overriding default configurations if applicable
 1. Clear id's for all pre-existing entries in the global section_info-id hash table by setting them to ~0 (TODO: why)
 1. For every section in the current assignment's configuration
-    1. Perform a check to see if there is a saved section that matches the one being observed, if not then an entry is added to the global section_info-id hash table accordingly
+    1. Perform a check to see if there is a saved section that matches the one being observed
+    1. if not then an entry is added to the global section_info-id hash table accordingly
     1. This id becomes the index of the new entry for this section created in the assignment sections vector
 1. System in shell mode
     1. Further details TBD

 ## Ideas undergoing consideration (No form to this section whatsoever)
+* Think about how to effectively reflect grades (particularly after regrades) in the system
+* version control?
 * Have a remote mode where you can run the system as a server on the system with the files to be graded and as a remote client on the system where one prefers working.
     * will be looking into daemon() so the server side runs itself as a background process